-Students of the Connection Practice meet on the 1st Tuesday of the month from 7:00-9:00 p.m.
+The Connection Practice group meets on the 1st and 3rd Mondays and 2nd and 4th Tuesdays of the month from 7:00-9:00 p.m.
 Please check our Calendar page for further information and location details.

 About the Connection Practice®:

 In 2004, Rev. Rita Marie Johnson created the Connection Practice, a scientifically based, social-emotional practice that eliminates unnecessary stress and suffering.
 After learning the Connection Practice, individuals can acknowledge feelings of anger, resentment, loneliness and depression and authentically shift into feelings of compassion, peace, joy and freedom.
 Consequently, it is an invaluable tool in a wide variety of situations, from stress management and conflict resolution to addiction recovery and enriching relationships.
 Ultimately, the Connection Practice facilitates a deep, spiritual connection to self and others.